Connecting a template-based editor to a Shopify product

 You can input your settings in the Customer's Canvas admin panel, where even non-technical staff can set up product configurations.
 You can use this panel to store and manage your design assets like design files, fonts, colors, and images.

 There are a few things you will need before proceeding with a Customer's Canvas integration:

-- You must have an account with Customer’s Canvas to complete this task, and the account must be linked to your online store.
-If you don’t have account, please contact our support team.
+You must have an account with Customer's Canvas to complete this task, and the account must be linked to your online store.
+If you don't have an account, please contact our support team.

 You can make it in Adobe InDesign or Photoshop and upload it to Customer's Canvas.